xqwen/fastenloc/README.md

 ### Running with fine-mapping results

-For best results, we recommend performing multi-SNP probabilistic fine-mapping before the fastENLOC analysis.
-The fine-mapping results should be organized to two VCF files, one for each trait.
-(We provide utilities to convert DAP-G and SuSiE fine-mapping results to compatible fastENLOC VCF format.)
+For optimal results, we recommend performing multi-SNP probabilistic fine-mapping prior to running the fastENLOC analysis.
+The fine-mapping outputs should be organized into two VCF files, one for each trait.
+(Utilities are available to convert DAP-G and SuSiE fine-mapping results to the fastENLOC-compatible VCF format.)

-To run fastENLOC analysis, simply issue command
+To run the fastENLOC analysis, use the following command:
 ```
 fastenloc -g gwas.vcf.gz -e eqtl.vcf.gz
 ```
-For GWAS file using the legacy fastENLOC GWAS format (version 1 & 2), use
+If you are using the legacy fastENLOC GWAS format (version 1 or 2) for the GWAS file, use this command instead:
 ```
 fastenloc -go gwas.old_format.vcf.gz -e eqtl.vcf.gz
 ```